 Samsung Pay works on newer models of Samsung Galaxy devices.
 Samsung Pay also works on NFC contactless readers such as the new Square contactless and chip reader.
-It uses a slightly different system than Android Pay or Apple Pay.
+It uses a slightly different system than Google Pay or Apple Pay.
 In order to trigger a contactless payment with Samsung Pay, you’ll need to swipe up from the home screen.

 Accept Tap-and-Go Payments With the New Square Contactless and Chip Reader